Denmark in the Eurovision Song Contest 2023: Format

 Eight songs, all accompanied by the DR Grand Prix orchestra, competed in one show where the winner was determined over two rounds of voting.
-In the first round, the top three songs as determined exclusively on a public vote qualified to the superfinal.
+In the first round, the top three songs as determined exclusively via a public vote qualified to the superfinal.
 In the superfinal, the winner was determined based on the combination of votes from a public vote and a five-member jury panel.
 Viewers were able to vote via SMS or a newly introduced mobile application specifically designed for the competition.
-Viewers were able to vote via SMS or a mobile application specifically designed for the competition.
 Prior to the show, the public was provided with one free vote on the app to cast a vote each day between 6 and 10 February 2023, while viewers using the app during the show were provided with two free votes.

 The five-member jury panel was composed of: